AlexsLemonade/refinebio-js/publish.md

 **2 )** Install the published npm package

-Once it's published succressfully, it can be installed by its name as well as will be listed on the CCDL account.
+Once successfully published , it can be installed by its name as well as will be listed on the CCDL account.

 ```
 npm install @ccdl/refinebio